<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 variable=ifc(condition, 'value1' , 'value2') ;

-You can see that IFN and IFC effectively cut down and rearrange the keywords from IF THEN ELSE code and change it into just one compact line of code.
+It is evident that IFN and IFC effectively cut down and rearrange the keywords from IF THEN ELSE code and change it into just one compact line of code.

 For example both the following sets of code can be used to create the same variable: